socialcast/jquery.ui.autocomplete.localcache/README.md

 ## Features

+* Searches local cache of entries before waiting for AJAX request/response.
+* When AJAX response returns, new results are appended to the existing suggestions.
-* Local cache of results is updated after each AJAX response to increase speed of future searches.
+* Results from each AJAX response are stored in the local cache to increase speed of future searches.

 ## Installation